f2010126/aws-cv-task2vec/Questions/Baselines.md

 - All methods recived input of the similar size overall, ~ 1600 samples of 512 vectors

 ## Experiment

+Note: Lemmalization (grouping inflected words together is not supported by the nltk Lemmatizer).
+For this experiment, The Hanover Tagger is used.
 For each text representation type, the features are generated and fed to the classifier to train for a maximum of 10 epochs.
 HPO was done with BOHB on the training accuracy metric varying:
 - LR
 - batch